heidelberg-hepml/lloca/docs/source/lloca-vs-lgatr.rst

 * `CGENN <https://arxiv.org/abs/2305.11141>`_, a Lorentz-equivariant graph network using geometric algebra representations
 * `L-GATr <https://arxiv.org/abs/2411.00446>`_, a Lorentz-equivariant transformer using geometric algebra representations

-Canonicalization, or specifically Lorentz local canonicalization (LLoCa), are an alternative approach that extends an existing backbone architecture with a
+Canonicalization, or specifically Lorentz local canonicalization (LLoCa), is an alternative approach that extends an existing backbone architecture with a
 Lorentz-equivariant canonicalization procedure to achieve Lorentz-equivariance.
 This section discusses the benefits of both approaches and helps to decide which one to use for your specific application.
 We focus on L-GATr as a representative of the specialized-layer approach because we compared it carefully with
 LLoCa-Transformers, but most arguments apply to other specialized-layer networks as well.